-Thanks a Million: Jennifer Lopez and nine other people give $100,000 to an influential person from their life.
+Thanks a Million: Jennifer Lopez, Kristen Bell, Tracy Morgan, and more will lead episodes of this series, in which the celebrity in question donates $100,000 to an influential person from their life.
 That person gives $50,000 to someone else, who gives $25,000 to someone else, and on down the line.
 We’re guessing-slash-hoping giant checks will be involved.

 You Ain’t Got These: This unscripted show from The Chi creator Lena Waithe explores social issues through the lens of sneaker culture.

 BEAUTY: Starring and executive produced by Tyra Banks, this docuseries “aims to expand and redefine the definition of beauty,” in Banks’ words, by exploring and challenging traditional beauty standards throughout the world.

 Untitled beauty industry show: Perhaps as a counterpoint to Banks’ show, Mad Max: Fury Road‘s Rosie Huntington-Whiteley will host a series highlighting icons of the beauty industry, examining their success stories and the ways they revolutionized the world of beauty.